|

 Brockville, ON

-producing her metalwork in eastern Ontario since 2005 and has also taught
+in eastern Ontario since 2005 and has also taught art

-art courses for several institutions of higher learning.
-Her work is collected
+courses for several institutions of higher learning.
+Her

-future generations.
-Upon future discovery, would these people think "how
+future discovery, would these people think "how wondrous"

 |